pw_malloc#

 You can provide a region of memory to use as heap as either a byte span or a

-pair of addresses to pw::malloc::InitSystemAllocator
+pair of addresses to pw::malloc::InitSystemAllocator.

 Usage#

-Once the heap is initialized, you may simply use malloc
+Once the heap is initialized, you may simply use malloc and free as you

-would normally, as well as standard library functions like strdup
+would normally, as well as standard library functions like strdup and

-built-in routines like new
+built-in routines like new that use those functions.

-, you can retrieve metrics using
+If you configured a PW_MALLOC_METRICS_TYPE, you can retrieve metrics using